 Design Considerations for Steep Slope Roofing with Asphalt Shingles

-Selection of the appropriate individual roof system materials for the design can have a direct impact on performance of the combined system.
-The presenter will review material options available when selecting components for the design of the roof system including roof insulation, vapor barriers and vapor retarders, underlayments and asphalt shingle types.
+The selection of the appropriate individual roof system materials for the design can have a direct impact on the performance of the combined system.
+The presenter will review material options available when selecting components for the design of the roof system including roof insulation, vapor barriers and vapor retarders, underlayments, and asphalt shingle types.
 Development of an evaluation checklist will be discussed to facilitate existing conditions studies of roof systems for considerations related to steep slope roof design with asphalt shingles.

 Restoration and Maintenance of Your Slate Roof